enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 8 - Experimental Design.md

 1. ADv disadv Block vsEvent related design
 2. What's SOA
+3. Why do we need a comparison?
+4. What's cognitive substraction
+5.
 	1.
 what are the differents design types?
 	Categorical, factorial, parametric designs